giacomoran/dotfiles/README.md

 Make sure you set the Homebrew path to `pam_reattach.so`.
 If you get locked out use `su -` to fix the /etc/pam.d/sudo file (might need https://support.apple.com/en-us/HT204012)

+NOTE:
+This is required by the Hammerspoon KMonad setup.
+After each MacOS update, the /etc/pam.d/sudo file is reset, you need to run `sudo cp /etc/pam.d/sudo{_new,}` to restore it.

 ## Raycast